Pan Mill Meadows

 The cycletrack passing through Pan Mill Meadows provides well surfaced level access suitable for wheelchairs and mobility scooters.
+The main paths within the site are now accessible for them too.
 Access to other areas of the site is on more uneven paths, some of which can be boggy.
-There are benches dotted around the north part of the meadows.
+There are benches dotted around the north part of the meadows, including a picnic table suitable for use by wheelchair users.
 The north site is free of gates and stiles.
-The southern meadow is gated.
+The southern meadow is gated and locked.

 The nearest toilets are under 0.4 mile on a flat walk, and are in stores so check opening times.
 These are at Matalan (what3words ///title.hotspots.union) and ASDA (what3words ///prune.traded.wizards) .
 Out of shop hours there are toilets in South Street, Newport (what3words ///ethic.fired.imprinted) .
 These are slightly further away but the walk is still flat.

 We have written an Access Statement for this site.
 This includes mobility and sensory issues and opportunities.
 We welcome feedback from users.

 We have produced an audible description creating a mind’s eye view of the area to allow a visually impaired person to enter with confidence.
 It will describe the entrance, the size of the area, where to find further information or help and any major obstacles or features.
 Information has been produced by visually impaired people ensuring it is useful and accurate.
 Access the description by scanning the QR code to the left of this text on your phone or tablet, or by clicking here.